Detox Water for Bloating: DIY Recipes & Remedies

 Detox Water Recipes to help in belly bloating

-These recipes call for really simple ingredients that you can probably find at your local grocery store.
+These recipes call for straightforward ingredients that you can probably find at your local grocery store.
 Plus, they’re all incredibly refreshing and delicious.
 Give them a try today!

 1. Psyllium and Flaxseed Anti-Bloating Water